ewr/bodega/README.md

 _For when you don't need a whole [Supermarket](https://supermarket.chef.io)..._

+__May 12, 2015:__ I just ran across another [MiniMart](http://electric-it.github.io/minimart/),
+a RubyGem that attempts to solve a similar problem by generating a static cache of universe and cookbook downloads.
+They started their project before I started this one, so I'll be renaming this project soon.

 # What?

 Minimart is intended to be a light proxy in front of Chef Server, offering a